sylvainprigent/sairyscan/docs/source/guide.rst

 -----------------------------------

-Each of the 3 modules are based on interfaces :class:`SAiryscanRegistration <sairyscan.registration.SAiryscanRegistration>`, :class:`SAiryscanReconstruction <sairyscan.reconstruction.SAiryscanReconstruction>` and :class:`SAiryscanEnhancing <sairyscan.enhancing.SAiryscanEnhancing>`
+Each of the 3 modules are based on interfaces :class:`SAiryscanRegistration <sairyscan.registration.SAiryscanRegistration>`, :class:`SAiryscanReconstruction <sairyscan.reconstruction.SAiryscanReconstruction>` and :class:`SAiryscanEnhancing <sairyscan.enhancing.SAiryscanEnhancing>`.

 Thus, to implement a new module, we just need to implement one of the interface.